aspauldingcode/Maco/README.md

 - Displays notifications in a simple GUI window
 - Can read configuration from Maco's config file `~/.config/maco/config`
 - Can set border color from config file
+- Can set background color from config file
 - Can set duration notification is displayed for in ms
 - Can set Application Name mapped from bundle identifiers